danforthcenter/plantcv/docs/extract_index.md

     - array         - A hyperspectral datacube object, an instance of the `Spectral_data` class, (read in with [pcv.readimage](read_image.md) with `mode='envi'`)
     - index         - Desired index, either "ndvi" for normalized difference vegetation index, "gdvi" for green difference vegetation index, or "savi" for soil adjusted vegetation index.
-    - fudge_factor  - Amount of flexibility (in nanometers) regarding using wavelengths that are at least close to the wavelength bands require to calculate a specific index
+    - distance      - Amount of flexibility (in nanometers) regarding using wavelengths that are at least close to the wavelength bands require to calculate a specific index

 - **Note:**